utdallasresearch/ldap-connector/README.md

 	'Dsdevbe\LdapConnector\LdapConnectorServiceProvider'
 	```

-1. Make sure you have a `User` model in the App namespace (`app/User.php`).
+1. Make sure you have a valid `User` model (such as `app/User.php`).
 A Laravel 5 install with default scaffolding includes one that works great with this package.
+If you are using your own user model, you can specify its name in the 'user_model' configuration setting.
+Your model must implement Laravel's `Authenticatable` contract in order to work with this package.

+    ```php
+    namespace App;
+    use Illuminate\Auth\Authenticatable;
+    use Illuminate\Database\Eloquent\Model;
+    use Illuminate\Contracts\Auth\Authenticatable as AuthenticatableContract;

+    class User extends Model implements AuthenticatableContract {
+        use Authenticatable;
+    }
+    ```

 1. If you want to save LDAP attributes into your local user database, create a migration to add the relevant LDAP attributes to your database as User fields.
 The mapping of LDAP attribute to User-model fields is defined as above in the `attribute_map` configuration option, but these fields still need to exist first in the schema.